-Reaction on social media was swift, as Nordstrom stock took a tumble (but then quickly recovered), and some commenters on Trump’s tweet pointed out he could be using his office to manipulate stock prices and influence the family business, a clear conflict of interest, even going so far as to tag the Office of Government Ethics (@OfficeGovEthics) on their comments.
+Reaction on social media was swift, as Nordstrom stock took a tumble (but then quickly recovered), and some commenters on Trump’s tweet pointed out the president could be using his office to manipulate stock prices and influence the family business, a clear conflict of interest, even going so far as to tag the Office of Government Ethics (@OfficeGovEthics) on their comments.
 Trump’s post was retweeted by the official @POTUS account.
 On the other side, his original post garnered 22,000 likes in moments.

 Rosemary K. Young, senior director of marketing for Ivanka’s brand, put a positive spin on things when reached Monday, saying, “The Ivanka Trump brand continues to expand across categories and distribution with increased customer support, leading us to experience significant year-over-year revenue growth in 2016.
 We believe that the strength of a brand is measured not only by the profits it generates, but the integrity it maintains.
 The women behind the brand represent a diverse group of professionals and we are proud to say that the Ivanka Trump brand continues to embody the principles upon which it was founded.
 It is a company built to inspire women with solution-oriented offerings, created to celebrate and service the many aspects of their lives.”